Which words do you capitalize in a title?

 Capitalization rules for prepositions are equally ambiguous and depend on the specific style guide you follow.
 Prepositions of four letters or more are often capitalized, while according to some style guides, all prepositions are written in lowercase, no matter their length.
 Sometimes, for example, when following the Chicago Manual of Style, capitalization depends on how a preposition is used in a title and whether it does indeed function as a preposition.
 According to this rule, prepositions are capitalized when they are used “adverbially or adjectivally” in prepositional phrases (as in “How to Back Up a Computer”), but not when used otherwise.

-Capitalizing Adjectives and Adverbs
+Capitalizing Adjectives and Adverbs in Titles

 |Stephen King wrote The long Walk in 1979.||Stephen King wrote The Long Walk in 1979.|